RTLion-Framework/RTLion/README.md

 * Minimalize the Dockerfile for a lighter build
 * Add new features to graphs (saving as png, txt)
 * Improve the IoT side of the project (use rtl-sdr v3)
+* Support custom delay between new frequencies when scanning
+* Scanning in background

 ## Contribution